WPBeginner

 Akismet WordPress Plugin

 Akismet is one of the best plugins for dealing with spam comments.
-And the best part is it has been built by the team behind WordPress.
+The best part is that it was built by the WordPress team.

 This plugin checks each comment on your site and verifies whether it’s spam or not.
 For more details, you can check out our guide on the Akismet plugin.